bitburner-official/bitburner-src/src/Documentation/ui/doc/help/getting_started.md

     const target = "joesguns";

 Note that this will **NOT** affect any instances of the [Script](../basic/scripts.md) that are already running.
-This will only affect instances of the [Script](../basic/scripts.md) that are ran from this point forward.
+This will only affect instances of the [Script](../basic/scripts.md) that are run from this point forward.

 ## Creating a New Script to Purchase New Servers